Unthrottled/event-sourcing-workshop/README.md

 On the topic of information retrieval, all pod member information is expected to be accessible by `GET`ting it at `/api/pod/member/{identifier}/information`

-Where it returns just content type of `application/json` and NOT 'application/stream+json'
+Where it returns just content type of `application/json`.

 Expected return value is as follows: